kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 Another thing I like a lot is about the niceties practice in RC.
-By the end of a batch, you are prompt to write some niceties to people who are in batch together with you, especially those where their batch is ending.
+By the end of a batch, you are prompt to write some niceties to people who are in batch together with you, especially for those where their batch is ending.

 One of the reason I like this is because, it guide me to reflect and be proactive to write nice things about people.
 We often take things for granted